WHAT IS THINKING SCIENCE?

 Thinking Science, also known as Cognitive Acceleration through Science Education (CASE) is an evidence-informed, two-year intervention program consisting of 30 lessons designed to accelerate learners' cognitive function.

 Cognitive Acceleration through Science Education, or CASE, was developed in the UK and was originally designed to accelerate students' level of thinking so that they would be better able to cope with the demands of the science curriculum.
 The evidence base for Thinking Science shows a noticeable improvement in students' ability, not only in science but also in English and mathematics (Gordon, Oliver & Smith 2013, Adey & Shayer 1994).

 As well as improving cognitive ability, Thinking Science allows students to gain an appreciation for the phenomena of science, a practical understanding of concrete concepts, and improved confidence and participation due to its carefully planned delivery and reasoning patterns that are liked to Piagetian cognitive levels.

-The Thinking Science program is built around five core principles (Adey et al 1995), which are embedded into each lesson as set phases:
+The Thinking Science program is built around five core principles (Adey et al 1995), which are embedded into each lesson at set phases:

 - Concrete preparation.
 Involves the teacher establishing familiarity for the students so that they can consider and negotiate any associated ideas and terminology needed to understand the challenge presented in the lesson.

 - Cognitive conflict.
 Students' reasoning is stimulated by the addition of a surprising or dissonant observation during the challenges of the lesson.
-Students form expectations through the early stages of an activity, or from previous learning and the surprise of the unexpected observation - the cognitive conflict - is a key part to every lesson in Thinking Science.
+Students form expectations through the early stages of an activity, or from previous learning and the surprise of the unexpected observation - the cognitive conflict - is a key part of every lesson in Thinking Science.

 - Social construction.
 From their experiences, learners actively process information to form their own understanding.
 This is called 'construction'.
 Thinking Science emphasizes the shared development of explanations and understandings about the challenges and potential solutions.
 Teachers play a role in asking questions of students but not offering solutions.

 - Metacognition.
 Students reflect on their thinking and articulate the approaches taken to problem-solving.
 This stage enables students to find out about other ways of thinking and evaluating.